 At the end of this lesson series, both the student and the teacher would decide if the student is ready to be baptized.
 Also see that you are free to download, copy, print, share and use this note for teaching others as long as the original idea is not altered and republished elsewhere or on the web.
 [Used with permission from the Assemblies of God of Ceylon.
 Scripture quotations are taken from the Amplified® Bible (AMP), Copyright © 2015 by The Lockman Foundation.
 Used by permission. www.lockman.org]

-1. Types of Baptisms mentioned in the scripture
+1. Types of Baptisms

-I. Baptism of repentance/Baptism of John
+1.1 Baptism of Repentance/Baptism of John

 Historically proselytes (those converting from other faiths to Judaism) were baptized.
 John the Baptist practiced baptism of repentance at the time of Jesus.